jeffreyshen19/blog/_drafts/la-greenspace.md

 featured: true
 ---

-Downloaded park data, county boundary, census block groups from 2016 in california, acs 5 year estimate data from 2016 on race, per-capita income, population Total
+Downloaded park data, county boundary, census block groups from 2016 in california, acs 5 year estimate data from 2016 on race, per-capita income, acs 5 year data on hispanic population

 Select only Parks and Gardens features